WoDauKuro/Student-Performance-Project/README.md

 ###  Data Import and Exploration:

-1. Utilize the powerful pandas library to import the dataset from the 'stud.csv' file.
+1. Utilize the pandas library to import the 'stud.csv' dataset and convert it to a dataframe.
 2. Conduct a meticulous exploration of the dataset to gain insights into its structure and contents.
 3. Scrutinize the data for potential missing or inconsistent values, ensuring data integrity.